Alex-57Soto/Excel-Shopping-Dashboard/README.md

 Welcome to my Project!
 Here I have a data exploration project using data on shopping trends from Kaggle.
 Let me know what you think!

 Questions I wanted to answer:

-- Do genders prefer a certain color based on the season?
+- Do genders prefer a certain season to shop?
 - Does age play a factor in method of payment preferred?
 - Does delivery method increase purchasing?